Peter Pan ferry accidents and incidents

 |13 May 2004||Propulsion / Power Loss|

-On May 13, 2004, after failure of the portside thruster, the propeller pod had to be dismantled at Blohm+Voss shipyard.
-Subsequently, the vessel operated with only one propulsion unit, and all harbour operations had to be assisted by tugboats.
+On May 13, 2004, after a failure of the portside thruster, the propeller pod had to be dismantled at Blohm+Voss shipyard.
+Subsequently, the vessel operated with only one propulsion unit, and all harbor operations had to be assisted by tugboats.
 In September 2004, a new pod was installed during drydock at Neptun shipyard (Rostock).
 The original pod was re-installed in 2006 at Oresund shipyard (Landskrona, Sweden).
 The ferry resumed regular service on April 23, 2006.

 |29 January 2004||Propulsion / Power Loss|

 On January 29, 2004, one of the ship's propulsion units (starboard thruster) fell out.
 Repairs were made at Blohm+Voss shipyard (Hamburg, Germany) during a 2-week long drydock.

 You can add more details on reported here accident or submit new / your own Peter Pan ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.